Samkth123/KTH-md/Growth/Session 11 Guest Lecture.md

 - Gained insight from customers on where they book (they are on get your guide)
 - She had target audience but did not know how to find them
 - The QR code thing was extra after that
-- Diversified revenue streams, started with tours (now 60%) but also doing content creation now as they had
+- Diversified revenue streams, started with tours (now 60%) but also doing content creation now as they had strong content creation and after a while you will get followers there which can make you get revenue through affiliations and such
+- Now working on an app which is in incubator phase and could be its own thing?
+	- trying to bulletproof their business as there are many threats to travel so tries to diversify